-This work was supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grants (No.2019-0-00075, Artificial Intelligence Graduate School Program, KAIST; No.2022-0-00077, AI Technology Development for Commonsense Extraction, Reasoning, and Inference from Heterogeneous Data) and National Research Foundation of Korea (NRF) grant (NRF-2021H1D3A2A03103683), funded by the Korea government (MSIT).
+This work was supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grant (No.2019-0-00075, Artificial Intelligence Graduate School Program, KAIST) and National Research Foundation of Korea (NRF) grant (NRF-2021H1D3A2A03103683), funded by the Korea government (MSIT).
 This work was also partly supported by the Annenberg Fellowship from USC.
 We would like to thank Ayush Jain and Grace Zhang for help on writing, Karl Pertsch for assistance in setting up SPiRL and CALVIN, Kevin Xie for providing code of LSP, and all members of the USC CLVR lab for constructive feedback.